Helio-M-Junior/news-extractor/README.md

 ```
 ## Logging

-The script logs errors to the 'output/news_extractor.log' file for debugging purposes.
+The script logs errors to the 'output/log/news_extractor.log' file for debugging purposes.
 Adjust the logging level as needed.

 ## Output

+Create a folder called output.

-The script exports the processed news data to an Excel file located at 'output/news_data.xlsx'.
+The script exports the processed news data to an Excel file located at a folder called excel (that need to be create as well) inside output.

+The script exports the downloaded images to a folder called pictures (that need to be create as well) inside output

 ## Notes